 To help you find the money for your insurance costs, we researched easy money-saving charts.

-They’ll help you can think hard about where your insurance money can come from and where you can find quick savings.
+They’ll help you think hard about where your insurance money can come from and where you can find quick savings.

 You’d be surprised how cutting back- a few snacks, coffee, and even skipping prepared meals- can be enough to contribute money towards your health coverage.

-And if you need help creating a budget that includes insurance, check out our Savvy budgeting guide to get started.
+If you need help creating a budget that includes insurance, check out our Savvy budgeting guide to get started.

 We hope our Christian Healthcare Ministries review has helped you see there’s an option to help you with your healthcare costs.

 Overall, we think CHM is an excellent choice for Christians looking for an affordable healthcare option that meets the requirements of the healthcare mandate.

 They are a not-for-profit organization based on biblical principles and offer reasonable monthly rates that may align with your life and family budget.

 The main downside is that you have a responsibility to pay all of your medical bills out of pocket first.

 But if the charges for the medical care you need are reasonable and fall within the plan guidelines, then you should be able to get reimbursed quickly.